AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Security configuration/Integrate Alibaba Cloud CDN with Anti-DDoS.md

 2. In the left-side navigation pane, click **Domain Names**.

-3. On the Domain Names page, find the target domain name and click **Manage**.
+3. On the **Domain Names** page, find the domain name that you want to manage and click **Manage** in the Actions column of the domain name.

 4. Choose **Security Settings** \> **DDoS Interaction**.